25/07/2022 • 12 min read

 Kognity Cofounder and CEO Hugo Wernhoff

-First, I’d say that Kognity is a more comprehensive, all-in-one platform providing not only the educational content but also the professional development teachers need, as well as our Kognity Kommunity where they can find support and share ideas.
-Secondly, other platforms simplify the logistics around teaching and learning, but they don’t provide the “meat” — the assessments with automated feedback and actionable data, the interactive flow of learning activities, videos and simulations, those things that actually create learning experiences.
+First, I’d say that Kognity is a more comprehensive, all-in-one platform providing not only the educational content but also the professional development teachers need.
+Secondly, other platforms simplify the logistics around teaching and learning, but they don’t provide the “meat” — the assessments with automated feedback and actionable data, the interactive flow of learning activities, videos and simulations… the things that actually create learning experiences.
 Those are things that teachers typically have to put together on their own, and this is especially relevant for NGSS.

-There are so few resources available to support educators as they transition to the new standards, and developing these more phenomena-based activities on their own could be even more time-consuming.
+There are so few resources available to support educators as they transition to the new standards, and developing these more phenomena-based activities on their own can be even more time-consuming.
 With Kognity, it’s all there.
-And yes, some publishers that have traditional textbook content try to add a digital “layer,” and they end up creating a kind of simple PDF version of a print textbook.
+And yes, some publishers that have traditional textbook content try to add a digital layer, and they end up creating a kind of simple PDF version of a print textbook.
 Even if you can annotate and comment, that is still a passive learning experience.
-Importantly, most digital learning resources are built for logistics — handing in reports, keeping report cards, keeping track of attendance — not necessarily on keeping learning at the high pedagogical and interactive level that the NGSS requires.
+Importantly, most digital learning resources are built for logistics — handing in assignments, keeping report cards, tracking attendance — and not necessarily for maintaining the high level of pedagogy and interactivity that the NGSS requires.

 • What is the student experience like with Kognity?

-We spend a lot of time internally talking about the consumer’s experience of Kognity, which is very different from most learning resources and products.
+We spend a lot of time internally talking about the user’s experience of Kognity, which is very different from most learning resources and products.
 When a student logs on, they get an overview of the subject, so they get the entire curriculum laid out — everything they’re expected to know and learn.
-At any time students can see exactly what they have and haven’t focused on, which are their strong areas and where they’re not quite as strong so they can easily dive into the lessons and activities that are most relevant for them.
+At any time, students can see exactly what they have and haven’t focused on, which are their strong areas and where they’re not quite as strong, so they can easily dive into the lessons and activities that are most relevant for them.

 • You’ve mentioned that a part of Kognity’s mission is to “give back” to schools.
 How so?

-Today we work with schools in affluent areas and with schools in underserved areas — the latter with a lot of challenges, from poverty to violence.
-We love the range of students we serve, and none of them is more important than another.
+Today we work with schools in affluent areas as well as schools in underserved areas — the latter of which often face particular challenges, such as poverty and violence.
+We love the range of students we serve, and none of them are more important than any others.
 Everyone deserves a quality education.
-And a truly engaging learning experience can be a great tool not only for helping to inspire those students who are difficult to engage, but also in serving as a social equalizer.
+And a truly engaging learning experience can be a great tool not only for helping to inspire those students who may be less engaged, but also in serving as a social equalizer.

 Kognity was founded with the ambition of creating a significant change in learning efficacy for all students in the world, all 1.5 billion, with more than half of those in India and sub-Saharan Africa.
 We go to those areas not because there’s a lot of commercial opportunity, but because we want a product that will make a real difference in the world.
-It’s all about giving kids the means to learn and become highly functional members of society, and providing opportunities to those individuals who don’t have opportunities right now.
+It’s all about giving kids the means to learn and thrive in society, providing opportunities to those individuals who don’t have opportunities right now.

-• What are your thoughts on global education in general?
+• What are your thoughts on the current state of global education?

 Education is a solution to many of the world’s biggest problems, including prejudice, conflicts, poverty, overpopulation, and climate change.
 It’s safe to say that education today isn’t going exactly where we want it to go.
 We will have 2.5 billion K–12 students over the next 15 years, and this will require the training of 70 million new teachers.
-Meanwhile, we have a survey from last year in the U.K. that showed that 70% of teachers today are considering leaving the profession.
+Meanwhile, a recent survey in the UK showed that 70% of teachers today are considering leaving the profession.
 So, to put it bluntly, we have a $7 trillion industry that’s currently failing.

 We believe the best way to solve this education crisis is through the use of technology, and that’s where Kognity comes in.
 We have an extremely ambitious vision of radically improving learning for the world’s students and teachers.

-Whether it’s problems of student disengagement, the inefficiency of a “one size fits all” approach to education, or the perennial challenge of teacher workload, we feel we’re addressing all of this by reinventing the textbook experience from scratch using technology, and building and delivering it as a web application.
+Whether it’s problems around student engagement, the inefficiency of a “one size fits all” approach to education, or the perennial challenge of teacher workload… we feel we’re addressing all of this by rebuilding the textbook experience from scratch using technology and delivering it as a web application.

-Across our nearly 100-person team, we have current and former teachers, content experts, and extremely skilled digital engineers — all creating an interactive learning experience that engages and gives students constant feedback on how they’re doing.
-We’re providing real-time analytics to teachers to let them understand their students’ progress, weaknesses, and where they can best go in and support students.
+Across our company, we have current and former teachers, content experts, and extremely skilled digital engineers — all creating an interactive learning experience that engages and gives students constant feedback on how they’re doing.
+We’re providing real-time analytics to teachers, helping them to understand their students’ progress, weaknesses, and how best to intervene and support students.
 Kognity automates numerous teacher tasks that are presently done in a manual way, which saves teachers hours every week.

-Since our launch in 2015, we’ve onboarded schools in more than 120 countries across the globe, from Rwanda to China, the Middle East, North and South America, and many countries in Europe.
+Since our launch in 2015, we’ve onboarded schools in more than 120 countries across the globe, from Rwanda to China, in the Middle East, North and South America, and across Europe.
 We feel we have a strong commercial model that generates high-revenue growth, and I’m pleased to say that Kognity ranks as one of the top edtech companies in the world today.

-“Whether it’s problems of student disengagement, the inefficiency of a ‘one size fits all’ approach to education, or the perennial challenge of teacher workload, we feel we’re addressing all of this by reinventing the textbook experience from scratch using technology, and building and delivering it as a web application.”
+“Whether it’s problems around student engagement, the inefficiency of a ‘one size fits all’ approach to education, or the perennial challenge of teacher workload… we’re addressing all of this by rebuilding the textbook experience from scratch using technology and delivering it as a web application.”